Hironogawa/devCo-git-intro/Syllabus.md

 The hotfix branch is used to fix bugs in the production.
 We create a hotfix branch from the master branch, fix the bug and merge them into the master branch and mirror it to the develop branch.

 ## 4.2 Trunk Based Development

 In trunk based development we only have one main branch (trunk).
 From this branch we create feature branches to work on and merge them directly back to main.
 To successfully work with trunk based development, we tag events like releases, hotfixes etc. with git tags.
 They are used like an indexes in our git timeline.
 For this type of workflow we need to have a good automated CI/CD pipeline to test our code before it's pushed to production.
 Also it's essential to have a good review process, because we don't have a develop branch to test our code beforehand.
 A lot of big companies like Google, Facebook, Amazon etc. use this type of workflow, because they have a lot of developers and a lot of code to maintain.
 Also, if it's done right, it's a very fast way to work with git.

-## Additional Workflow and Pipelines

-~~### Git Tag and Release~~
+### Git Tag and Release

+To tag a release we use the following command:

+`git tag -a v1.0 -m "Release 1.0"`

+Let's break down the command:

+- `git tag` is the command to tag a release
+- `-a` is the flag to create an annotated tag
+- `v1.0` is the tag name
+- `-m` is the flag to add a message to the tag
+- `"Release 1.0"` is the message of the tag

+After tagging the release we need to push the tag to the remote repository with the following command:

+`git push origin v1.0`

+### How to use Git Tags

+We can use git tags to checkout a specific release.
+For example if we want to checkout the release 1.0, we use the following command:

+`git checkout <tag_name>`

+Now you are in the release 1.0, but you are in a detached head state.
+That means you are not in a branch.
+If you want to work on the release 1.0, you need to create a new branch from the tag with the following command:

+`git checkout -b release-1.0`

+Now you are in the release 1.0 branch and you can work on the release 1.0.

+#### Delete a Tag
+If we want to delete a tag, we use the following command:
+`git tag -d v1.0`

+After we deleted the tag, we need to remove the tag from the remote repository with the following command:
+`git push origin --delete v1.0`